-It is widely known that medical professionals are some of the highest-paid and well-respected workers in the U.S. As the U.S. population grows, there is a constant demand for healthcare professionals of all backgrounds to work in hospitals, doctor’s offices, and a host of other medical settings.
-Nursing is one of the most exciting and fastest-growing healthcare fields, and getting a degree in nursing can put you on the fast track to a great salary.
-The U.S. Bureau of Labor Statistics projects that there will be 437,000 more jobs for registered nurses by 2026.
+Nursing persists as one of the most exciting and fastest-growing healthcare fields, and obtaining a degree in nursing can put you on the fast track to an excellent salary and fulfilling career.
+The U.S. Bureau of Labor Statistics (BLS) projects that there will be 437,000 more jobs for registered nurses (RNs) by 2026.

-Aspiring nurses in the northwest should consider attending one of the nursing schools in Washington.
-Seattle is one of the the fastest-growing cities in the U.S. , and a growing population typically means more jobs in the healthcare field.
-Registered nurses in Washington earn an average salary of $80,120 per year, well over the national average of $68,450.
-There are also many excellent nursing schools in Washington, especially in Spokane and the Seattle metropolitan area.
-Online nursing degrees allow students to earn a nursing education while working full-time or attending to other obligations.
+Aspiring nurses in the Pacific Northwest should consider attending one of Washington's nursing schools.
+Seattle continues to develop as one of the fastest-growing cities in the United States, and a growing population typically yields more jobs in the healthcare field.
+RNs in Washington earn an average salary of $80,120 per year, well over the national average of $68,450.
+Washington offers many excellent nursing schools, especially in Spokane and the Seattle metropolitan area, but online nursing degrees allow students to earn a nursing education while working full time or attending to life's obligations.
 This page outlines key information on online nursing degrees and lists some of the best online nursing programs in Washington.

 How to Become a Nurse in Washington

-All nurses across the U.S. have to go through generally the same process to become a nurse.
-They must submit applications to the local nursing board, pay a fee, and take the NCLEX exam.
-However, each state has its own specific requirements, and Washington is no exception.
-Washington’s Nursing Care Quality Assurance Commision (NCQAC) requires forms and fees specific to the state of Washington.
-Below is the general process graduates from RN programs in Washington can expect to go through.
+All nursing candidates across the U.S. generally undergo the same process to become a nurse.
+They must submit applications to the local nursing board, pay a fee, and take the National Council Licensure Examination (NCLEX) exam.
+However, each state possesses specific requirements, Washington included.
+The Nursing Care Quality Assurance Commission (NCQAC) requires forms and fees specific to the state of Washington.
+Read on for the general process graduates from RN programs can expect to experience in the state.

-Choosing the right path in nursing begins with deciding on the degree that is the best fit for you.
-At minimum, an associate degree in nursing is required to get a nursing license.
-With an ADN, you can qualify for the NCLEX-RN exam and apply for a nursing license from Washington's Department of Health.
-However, a BSN is now the preferred degree for entry-level nursing positions now prefer a bachelor of science in nursing (BSA), as the Institute of Medicine is calling for 80 percent of nurses to hold a BSN by 2020.
-If you are considering an advanced nursing career such as a nurse practitioner or nurse anesthetist, you may want to pursue a higher level degree such as a master of science in nursing (MSN) or a doctor of nursing practice (DNP).
+Selecting the right path in nursing begins with a decision regarding the degree that best fits your life goals.
+At minimum, an associate degree in nursing (ADN) remains a requirement to obtain a nursing license.
+With an ADN, you can qualify for the NCLEX exam and apply for a nursing license from Washington's Department of Health.
+However, employers for entry-level nursing positions now prefer a bachelor of science in nursing (BSA), as the Institute of Medicine calls for 80 percent of nurses to hold a BSN by 2020.
+If considering an advanced nursing career such as a nurse practitioner (NP) or nurse anesthetist, you may want to pursue a higher level degree such as a master of science in nursing (MSN) or a doctor of nursing practice (DNP).
 If you plan on teaching nursing at the collegiate level, you will need an advanced degree.

-The next step is choosing a school.
-In your search, you will find that nursing schools in Washington vary in their formats, requirements, and length.
-Getting an online nursing degree is generally more flexible and affordable than attending an on-campus program.
-For example, earning an online nursing degree means that you will avoid costs like transportation, textbooks, and housing.
-Also, keep in mind that most programs–even online–require fellowships, internships, or clinicals.
-In terms of length, nursing programs take around two to four years, depending on the degree you choose.
-Online BSN programs in Washington take about four years, whereas online MSN programs in Washington take about two years.
+In your search for a nursing program, you will find that nursing schools in Washington vary in their formats, requirements, and length.
+Online nursing degrees generally offer a more flexible and affordable option than attending an on-campus program.
+For example, earning an online nursing degree helps to avoid costs like transportation, textbooks, and housing.
+Also, keep in mind that most online programs still require fellowships, internships, or clinicals.
+Most nursing programs take around 2-4 years to complete, depending on the degree you choose.
+Online BSN programs in Washington take about four years, whereas online MSN programs in Washington require about two years.
 Accelerated nursing programs in Washington allow students to complete their degree in even less time.

-The NCLEX exam is the national standard for evaluating nursing candidates.
+The NCLEX exam remains the national standard for evaluating nursing candidates.
 All graduates of Washington nursing schools must pass it.
-The test costs $200, in addition to the other fees candidates must pay to Washington’s NCQAC.
-The test covers topics you will have learned about in nursing school, but it is a good idea to do some studying on your own.
-Most nursing schools in Washington inform students about the format of the exam, but more in-depth information can be found on the exam's website.
-The exam lasts up to six hours.
+The six-hour test costs $200, in addition to the other fees candidates must pay to NCQAC, and explores topics covered in nursing school, but students should still spend plenty of personal time preparing.
+Most nursing programs in Washington inform students about the format of the exam, but you can find more in-depth information on the exam's website.
 Once you pass the exam, you can begin your job search with the proper credentials.

 Nursing Licensure in Washington

-You only need to take one test–the NCLEX-RN exam–to become a licensed nurse in the state of Washington.
-All nursing students across the U.S. and Canada take the NCLEX, also known as the National Council Licensure Examination.
-The exam is thorough and covers topics such as psychosocial integrity and safety and infection control.
+You only need to take one test, the NCLEX exam, to become a licensed nurse in the state of Washington.
+This thorough exam covers topics such as psychosocial integrity and infection control.
 Students must answer questions until a computer program can determine with 95% certainty whether they meet standards or not.
 Visit the NCQAC's website to learn more about the NCLEX exam.

-In order to qualify for the exam, candidates must prove that they have graduated from an accredited RN, BSN, LPN, or ADN program.
-Nurses licensed in a Nurse Licensure Compact state can practice legally in any of the other member states.
-Washington, however, does not take part in NLC for any type of nursing, and a license from the the state of Washington is not applicable to any other states.
+To qualify for the exam, candidates must prove that they graduated from an accredited RN, BSN, LPN, or ADN program.
+Nurses licensed in a nurse licensure compact (NLC) state can practice legally in any of the other member states.
+Washington, however, does not take part in NLC for any type of nursing, and a license from the state of Washington does not apply to any other states.
 Any nurse that receives a license in Washington and wishes to practice in another state should check that state's guidelines for transferring a license.

 Nursing Licensing Costs in Washington